Developer(s) – Young Horses

-Lasting just over 2 hours, taking in times when I struggled profusely with the games controls, I think it’s just as well that this game lasts this short a time, since there is nowhere near enough activity to have kept it interesting for any extended amount of time.
+Lasting just over 2 hours, taking in times when I struggled profusely with the game’s controls, I think it’s just as well that this game lasts this short a time since there is nowhere near enough activity to have kept it interesting for an extended amount of time.
 There is no true replay value to be had, and in all honesty, I wouldn’t advocate anyone play it even for the first time.

 Storyline – 5.5/10